ABTA 40 Years | Mon-Fri: 9am to 5:30pm | Sat: 9am to 5pm | Sun & Bank Holidays: 10am to 4:00pm

 Day 25: Kochi

-We visit the Jewish Synagogue in Kochi before driving to Nedumudy (near Kumarakom).
-Here, we board our houseboat, a converted rice barge known as a ‘kettuvallam’ and explore the village life around the backwaters of Kerala.
-Lunch and dinner will be served onboard.
-We stay overnight on the houseboat.
+We visit the Jewish Synagogue in Kochi before driving to Nedumudy.
+Here, you’ll board your houseboat, a converted rice barge.
+Cruise along the peaceful waters, enjoying lunch and dinner onboard.

 After breakfast, we disembark from our houseboat in Alleppey and drive to Kovalam.
 Enjoy the afternoon at leisure to relax on the beach.

-Transfer to Trivandrum Airport and fly to the UK via Dubai, arriving home later the same day.
+Transfer to Trivandrum Airport and fly to the UK, arriving the same or following day.

 You’ll spend 27 nights in 3+/4* accommodations